CharlieJT/Recipes/README.md

     - Navigations which are simple & informative which don't leave the user unsure of how to get to the page they want to get to.
     - Buttons which are simple but informative & give a good indication of their purpose.
     - Subtle animations to not overcomplicate the website, but to give a strong professional look & feel.
-    - Good seperation between each instruction.
+    - Good separation between each instruction.
     - I have full control over all recipes on the website.

 ### Design Ideas